Behçet's disease: Kidneys

+Small vessel vascular disease results in renal vasculitis, whereas large vessel involvement causes aneurysms (bulging) and thrombosis (blockages).
+Serious kidney problems are more common in men typically with a history of large vessel involvement in other parts of the body.
+Bladder and urethral involvement is rare in Behçet's disease.

 Brain

 Central nervous system (CNS) involvement most often occurs as a chronic meningoencephalitis.
 Lesions tend to occur in the brainstem, the basal ganglia and deep hemispheric white matter and may resemble those of multiple sclerosis (MS).
 Brainstem atrophy is seen in chronic cases.

 Neurological involvements range from aseptic meningitis to vascular thrombosis such as dural sinus thrombosis and organic brain syndrome manifesting with confusion, seizures, and memory loss.
 Sudden hearing loss (sensorineural) is often associated with it.
 They often appear late in the progression of the disease but are associated with a poor prognosis.

 Heart

-Pericarditis is a frequent cardiac manifestation.
 Chronic aortic regurgitation due to aortic root disease may also be seen.
 Although infrequent, myocardial infarction (heart attack) with angiographically identified acute coronary artery thrombosis has been reported, including one case with a pathologically demonstrable lesion due to arteritis found at autopsy.

 Blood vessels

 Blood vessel problems are observed in 7–29% of people with arterial lesions representing 15% of vascular lesions.
 Arterial lesions pose a greater risk.
 Most common arterial lesions are occlusions or stenosis and aneurysms or pseudoaneurysms.